 Relational Data Base Management System (RDBMS) is a database management system that is based on the relational model as invented by Edgar F. Codd, of IBM’s San Jose Research Laboratory.
 In 2017, many of the databases in widespread use are based on the relational database model.

 RDBMS data is structured in database tables, fields and records.
 Each RDBMS table consists of database table rows.
 Each database table row consists of one or more database table fields.

-RDBMS store the data into collection of tables, which might be related by common fields (database table columns).
-RDBMS also provide relational operators to manipulate the data stored into the database tables.
+RDBMS store the data into a collection of tables, which might be related by common fields (database table columns).
+RDBMS also provide relational operators to manipulate the data stored in the database tables.
 Most RDBMS use SQL as database query language.